top of page

 Māui Dolphin | Popoto

 Māui are found only on the west coast of New Zealand's North Island and are the smallest and rarest dolphins in the world, with a unique rounded dorsal fin.
-There are only about 63 Māui over the age of 1 year remaining and much is needed to save these endangered dolphins from extinction.
+It is thought that there are less than 50 Māui remaining and much is needed to save these endangered dolphins from extinction.

 There are so few Māui dolphins left in the world, they were classified as Nationally Critical in 2009.